badjware/kustomize-plugins/badjware/v1/exec/README.md

 ## API

+All fields with empty default value are required.

 Any unspecified fields are ignored, and can be used by the executed plugin.

 | Field | Description | Type |  Default |